welpo/doteki/website/docs/developer-guide/plugin-standard.md

 poetry run pytest --cov=doteki
 ```

 For VSCode users, the [Coverage Gutters](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters) extension can highlight lines not covered by tests.
-This extension needs a a coverage report; generate it with:
+This extension needs a coverage report; generate it with:

 ```bash
 poetry run pytest --cov=doteki --cov-report xml